 Toronto has a lively romantic side.
-From rooftop patio bars to underground salsa lounges, our wide range of attractions make the city well-equipped for one-of-a-kind date nights.
+From starry rooftop patio bars to sultry salsa lounges, our wide range of attractions make the city well-equipped for one-of-a-kind date nights.

 Dinner and Salsa Dancing on Dundas West

 Lula Lounge, the colorfully lit-up salsa lounge on an otherwise quiet stretch of Dundas West, is Toronto’s go-to venue for live salsa, jazz, and world music.
-Here, local movers and shakers indulge in tropical fusion dishes and Havana Club mixed drinks to a soundtrack of top world jazz trios.
+Here, local movers and shakers indulge in tropical fusion dishes and Havana Club mixed drinks to a soundtrack of top world music.